Miron Barnovschi-Movilă: Reign

 At the end of his reign, his father-in-law Radu Mihnea, weakened by the disease, gives him an important role in the management of the country.
 It is for this reason that at the death of the prince on January 13, 1626, the boyars elect him as prince and that his appointment is confirmed by the "Sublime Porte".

 According to the genealogy "Europaische Stammtafeln", Miron Barnovschi married a daughter of Prince Radu Mihnea.
 In his book on the reign Miron Barnovschi, Aurel Golimaş presents another version of the facts: in 1614, Barnovschi married a commoner, Elena Vartic (died in 1622).
 Towards the end of Radu Mihnea's reign, Miron Barnovschi promised to marry Mihnea's daughter, Ecaterina.
 However, he did not respect his commitment, which Princess Ecaterina would never have forgiven him.
 In 1626 he would have contracted a union with a Polish princess.

 On the religious level, his reign in Moldova is characterized by his attention to the construction of religious monuments.
 He built the Barnovschi Monastery in his family fiefdom and also fortified the Dragomirna Monastery which had been built in 1609 under the auspices of Atanasie Crimca, Metropolitan of Moldova from 1608 to 1629.
-He was also responsible for the construction of the Church of St. John of Jassy.
+He was also responsible for the construction of the Church of St. John of Iasi.

 On the secular level, however, Miron Barnovschi Movilă left a bad memory in the Moldavian peasantry, because it is he who introduced serfdom by his decree of January 16, 1628, which fixes the peasants to the land of their lord in their forbidding to move freely.

 The following year, he refused to accept the increase in tribute that the Grand Vizier wanted to impose on Moldova.
 In August 1629, he had to give up his throne to his young brother-in-law Alexander the "little gentleman", son of Radu Mihnea.
 He then retired to Poland, which does not fail to awaken the suspicion of the Ottomans.

 In April 1633, after Prince Alexandru Iliaş was driven out by a rebellion of the boyars, the latter again appointed him as a prince.
-Miron then decides to go personally to Constantinople to obtain the confirmation of his election.
+Miron then decides to go personally to Istanbul (Constantinople) to obtain the confirmation of his election.
 It takes nearly two months to reach the capital of the Ottoman Empire because he stops in Bucharest where he meets Prince Matei Basarab which reinforces the distrust of the Ottomans against him.
-When he finally arrives in Constantinople at the end of June, the intrigues led by his opponents, notably the future prince Basile le Loup, did their job: the Ottoman government refuses to recognize him and condemns him to death.
+When he finally arrives in Istanbul at the end of June, the intrigues led by his opponents, notably the future prince Vasile Lupu, did their job: the Ottoman government refuses to recognize him and condemns him to death.